eric-tang40/breakout_game/FINAL.md

   - we changed the way the ball bounced off the block
   - we changed the way the ball bounced off the paddle
   - we added a score counter to the screen
-  - we changed the color of the ball and bricks to a lime green color
-  - we changed the color of the background when the game is playing to grey
   - we changed the outline of the blocks, ball, and paddle to light blue
   - we added animation and a welcome screen
   - we changed the layout of the blocks to center the blocks
   - we added margins between blocks
   - we displayed the score, level, and lives on the top of the screen
+  - we allowed the user to switch between "slides" (ex. menu to difficulty screen) by clicking using mousePressed()
 - After Feedback Round
   - we added lives and a life counter to the screen
   - we changed the paddle movement to be controlled by the mouse instead of the keyboard